Kamala Ibrahim Ishaq: Influences and contributions

 Ishaq's artistic and spiritual influences go back to the works of William Blake and the Zār spiritual rituals of Sudanese women.
 These themes of existentialism and the culture of women served as central themes of Ishaq's work in the 1970s and 1980s.
 These influences distinguished Ishaq from her compatriots, who were inspired largely by notions of Sudan's post-colonial independence and Islamic themes.
 If Blake and Zar provided personal inspiration, it was as member of the Khartoum School of painting where Ishaq began to be known as an artist.
-The goal of that movement was a combination of African and Islamic cultural traditions with and Modernism.
+The goal of that movement was a combination of African and Islamic cultural traditions with Modernism.
 The Khartoum School's transcultural blending presented a new sense of Sudanese identity, expressed in abstract forms, earthy colors and Arabic calligraphy.
 Along Ibrahim El-Salahi, Ishaq is considered to be one of Africa's most prominent painters, and her focus on women's lives has been called a challenge to the traditional male perspective in Sudanese art.